113ll3/Ibmclouddocscli/plugins/registry/index.md

 ## bx cr namespace-rm
 {: #bx_cr_namespace_rm}

-Removes a namespace from your {{site.data.keyword.Bluemix_short}} account.
+Removes a namespace from your {{site.data.keyword.Bluemix_notm}} account.
 Images in this namespace are deleted when the namespace is removed.

 ```
 bx cr namespace-rm NAMESPACE